ZephrFish/AutoHoneyPoC/README.md

 - EMAIL_SERVER_PORT : Server port

 ###  What This Script Does:
-1. Stage 1: Poll CVEs from Database URL and then drop them into a list to itterate through and create canary tokens for each CVE
+1. Stage 1: Poll CVEs from the Database URL and then drop them into a list to iterate through and create canary tokens for each CVE
 2. Stage 2a: Create Git Repo and Push updates to Repo
 3. Stage 2b: Email User alert that new repo has been created, document the Repo Link, CVEID and CanaryToken ID
-4. Stage 2c: Create Pastebin Entry with git repo name and CVE information
+4. Stage 2c: Create a Pastebin Entry with the git repo name and CVE information
 5. Stage 3: Build PoC From Templates, input the CVE and CanaryID to the specific PoC

 ## Locations for Stuff